Linear Alkyl Benzene Sulfonic Acid (LABSA)

 In a falling-film reactor, the gaseous stream of SO3 is contacted with liquid LAB (produced via alkylation of benzene with normal olefins) while both reactants flow co-currently downward.
 SO3 is an aggressive electrophilic reagent that rapidly reacts with any organic compound containing an electron donor group.
 Thus, it must be diluted to moderate the rate of reaction.
 Commercially, air is utilized as the diluting agent.

 The LAB sulfonation reaction is highly exothermic and product quality (especially its color) depends on the reactor's heat removal efficiency to prevent side reactions that produce undesirable by-products.
-Some of the main quality items of the final product include color, active matter content, sulphuric acid content, free oil content, and density.
+Some of the main quality items of the final product include color, active matter content, sulfuric acid content, free oil content, and density.
 The sulfonation reaction results in a large increase in the viscosity of the reactants as well.
-The linear alkyl benzene sulfonic acid production process consists of four main steps including air drying, gaseous SO3 production, LAB sulfonation, and exhaust gas treatment as shown in Figure 2.
+The linear alkyl benzene sulfonic acid production process consists of four main steps including air drying, gaseous SO3 production, LAB sulfonation, and exhaust gas treatment.

 Figure 2: Different steps of LABSA production process